The Nikki Haley-Ron DeSantis feud will play out in real time on next week’s debate stage | KRDO

 By Arit John, Kit Maher and Ebony Davis, CNN

-(CNN) — After weeks spent locked in a bitter battle for second place, former South Carolina Gov. Nikki Haley and Florida Gov. Ron DeSantis will finally get the chance to grill one another in-person over the Israel-Hamas war, Ukraine’s war with Russia and China’s growing global influence during next week’s third primary debate in Miami.
+(CNN) — After weeks spent locked in a bitter battle for second place, former South Carolina Gov. Nikki Haley and Florida Gov. Ron DeSantis will finally get the chance to grill each other in person over the Israel-Hamas war, Ukraine’s war with Russia and China’s growing global influence during Wednesday’s third primary debate in Miami.

 As the window to catch up to Trump closes, DeSantis and Haley have ratcheted up the tone and frequency of their attacks on one another.
 Wednesday’s event offers the pair, and the rest of the rapidly shrinking GOP field, one of their last chances to make their case at primetime before caucuses and primaries begin early next year.